-- June 1, 2013 International Student Application Deadline - July 1, 2013 Missing Information Deadline -All the transcripts, transcript evaluations, official SAT/ACT/TOEFL results must be submitted along with housing form, financial obligation form, medical forms, and payment.
-Once this is completed an I-20 issuance will take place.
+- June 15 International Student Application Deadline - July 1 Missing Information Deadline -All transcripts, transcript evaluations, and official SAT/ACT/TOEFL results must be submitted along with housing form, financial obligation form, medical forms, and payment.
+Once this is completed an I-20 will be created.

-It usually takes from 4-5 weeks to obtain a student visa and prepare for arrival in the United States after an I-20 is received.
+It usually takes 4-5 weeks to obtain a student visa and prepare for arrival in the United States after an I-20 is received.